L.A. Guns: Back to one L.A. Guns lineup (2012–2015)

-Guns announced in July that he was finished with his version of L.A.
-Guns, leaving only the Phil Lewis-led group performing under the moniker.
-On December 12, guitarist Stacey Blades has announced his departure from L.A.
-Guns; five days later, Frank Wilsey joined the band as its new guitarist.
+Tracii Guns' League of Gentleman rebranding of his version of the group in 2012 left only the Phil Lewis-led group performing under the L.A.
+Guns moniker.

+On December 12th of that year, guitarist Stacey Blades announced his departure from L.A.
+Guns, with Frank Wilsey joining the band as its new guitarist five days later.
 On January 16, L.A.
 Guns announced a new video DVD, Live in Concert, including video of the band's performance at the M3 Rock Festival in May 2012, three music videos and a documentary about the making of Hollywood Forever.
 The DVD was scheduled for release via Cleopatra Records on February 12.
 On January 17, 2013, it was announced that Wilsey had left the band; he was replaced by Michael Grant from Endeverafter.

-On March 9, 2014, original singer Michael Jagosz died at aged 48.
+Meanwhile, on March 9, 2014, the group's original singer Michael Jagosz died at aged 48.

 In September 2014, the band revealed that Griffin had departed and Kweens had returned.